-A web application firewall (WAF) provides web security for online services from malicious security attacks such as SQL injection, cross-site scripting (XSS).
-WAFs detect and filter out threats which could degrade, compromise, or expose online applications to denial-of-service (DoS) attacks.
-WAFs examine HTTP traffic before it reaches the application server.
+A web application firewall (WAF) provides web application security for online services from malicious security attacks such as SQL injection, cross-site scripting (XSS).
+WAF security detects and filters out threats which could degrade, compromise, or expose online applications to denial-of-service (DoS) attacks.
+WAF security examines HTTP traffic before it reaches the application server.
 They also protect against unauthorized transfer of data from the server.

 In recent years, web application security has become increasingly important, especially after web application attacks ranked as the most common reason for breaches, as reported in the Verizon Data Breach Investigations Report.
 WAFs have become a critical component of web application security, and guard against web application vulnerabilities while providing the ability to customize the security rules for each application.
 As WAF is inline with traffic, some functions are conveniently implemented by a load balancer.

 According to the PCI Security Standards Council, WAFs function as “a security policy enforcement point positioned between a web application and the client endpoint.
 This functionality can be implemented in software or hardware, running in an appliance device, or in a typical server running a common operating system.
 It may be a stand-alone device or integrated into other network components.”

 How Web Application Firewalls Work